-In the overall Prosperity Index rankings, Saudi Arabia has fallen by 8 positions from 78 to 86 when compared to last year.
-Since the Prosperity Index began in 2006, Saudi Arabia has moved up the rankings table by 1 place.
+Saudi Arabia is 86th in the overall Prosperity Index rankings.
+Since the Prosperity Index began in 2007, Saudi Arabia has moved up the rankings table by 1 place.

 In the Prosperity Pillar rankings, Saudi Arabia performs best on Health and Social Capital and scores lowest on the Personal Freedom pillar.
 The biggest positive change, compared to last year, came in Governance increasing by 5 places, whereas they dropped 18 places on Safety & Security.